wso2/docs-ei/en/streaming-integrator/docs/admin/viewing-overall-statistics.md

 - The throughput of each stream listed.

-- The total stream count in all the Siddhi applications you have selected to monitor.
+- The total stream count.

 The **Stream Statistics** widget also provides a link to open the **Siddhi Stream Statistics** dashboard where you can [view stream statistics](viewing-stream-statistics.md).

+**Purpose**

+This allows you to monitor each stream in your Streaming Integrator deployment and identify the streams that generate a lot of activity.

+!!! tip "Recommended action"
+    Filter stream statistics for each Siddhi application to identify active Siddhi applications.
+You can also identify streams that are duplicated in different Siddhi applications and merge such Siddhi applications if possible to reduce system overhead.

 ## Query Statistics